wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 For the details of each step, see the sections below.

-### 1. Create a Builder for a DropwizardMetricsReporter
+### Step 1: Create a Builder for a DropwizardMetricsReporter

 A `DropwizardMetricsReporter` object reports any metrics and histograms you register in a `MetricRegistry`.
 This step creates a builder that supports configuring the metrics reporter.